Ridgefield Assault Lawyer

 Although all forms of assault are punishable by a substantial term of imprisonment, the maximum sentences that can be imposed depend on whether you are charged with assault in the first, second, or third-degree.
 The most serious assault crimes are generally treated as class B felonies, with sentences ranging from five to 20 years and maximum fines of up to $15,000.
 In certain circumstances, the offense can escalate to a class A felony with increased penalties.

 By contrast, the least serious assault crimes are treated as class A misdemeanors.
 These offenses are punishable by a maximum one year term of imprisonment and a fine of up to $2,000.
 Other assault offenses fall in between as class C or D felonies, with prison sentences ranging from one to ten years and fines up to $5,000 or $10,000.
-A Ridgefield assault lawyer could attempt to mitigate the penalties that a person may face.
+A Ridgefield assault attorney could attempt to mitigate the penalties that a person may face.

 Fighting Felony Assault Charges